MHaziqOnn21/MHaziqOnn/README.md

 Thanks for dropping by — feel free to explore my work and get in touch if you’d like to collaborate or chat about projects!

-I want to add that I am open for work to advance my learning with industrial applications.
-Through guidance I believe I can excel myself even further. - Should I include this?